 - There is no reason to expect your baby to put on weight at a steady rate, week after week, so there's no advantage in weighing her frequently.
 Unless there are particular concerns about her health, there's no need to weigh her more than once a month (Rapley and Murkett 2012).

 - By exclusively breastfeeding for at least 1 month you have given your baby significant protection against food allergy at 3 years of age, and also against respiratory allergy at 17 years of age (Saarinen.
 UM and Kajosaari.
 M).

 - Your baby’s second growth spurt will occur around this time.

 - At this point you may start to notice that your breasts stop feeling so hard and full before each feed, and stay much softer, but fear not, they are actually producing more and more milk for your growing baby.
 Don’t assume you’re running out because your breasts are softer between feeds: your body is simply becoming more efficient.
+In fact, between feeds your breasts will probably feel like they did before you were pregnant (Rapley and Murkett 2012).
 It is unfortunate that this change often occurs at the same time as the 6 week growth spurt, which naturally leads mothers to be unnecessarily concerned about their milk supply.
 "A baby can still get 180ml (6fl oz) or more from a breast that to the mother does not seem at all full" (Spock 2004).

 - It’s common at this point to notice that one breast is producing more milk than the other or is easier for your baby to latch onto.